gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 As such, value function methods make use of these equations to obtain the optimal policy.
-The main algorithms that have been used in this regard include dynamic programming, Monte Carlo methods and Temporal Difference (TD) methods.
-To remain concise, only dynamic programming will be discussed due to a piece of work that uses this algorithm to introduce a key concept that will be important to the present work.
-More about the other methods can be found in [@rl-sutton] and [@2013-kober].
+The main algorithms that have been used in this regard include dynamic programming, Monte Carlo methods and temporal difference (TD) methods.
+To remain concise, we will focus principally on dynamic programming in this review.
+More about the other approaches can be found in [@rl-sutton] and [@2013-kober].

 ### Dynamic Programming